jpdiasfernandes/jpdiasfernandes/README.md

 ### Hi 👋

-Finishing my studies in Software Engineering at University of Minho (5th Year)
+Finishing my studies in Software Engineering at University of Minho (5th Year).
+I Have a big interest in distributed systems and operating systems.
+Also trying not to be a total disaster in C++ :)

 You can find me here:
 [LinkedIn](https://www.linkedin.com/in/jos%C3%A9-pedro-fernandes-4ba14b20b/)